-The School of Liberal Arts offers three degree programs and nearly 35 minors.
+The School of Liberal Arts offers three degree programs and 35 minors.
 Courses help students acquire knowledge across the humanities, natural sciences, and social sciences, and build critical thinking and communication skills.
 The school's Presidential Scholars honors program offers academically accomplished students in all majors an enriched learning environment of rigorous classes and shared scholarly extracurricular activities.
+Every major in the schools of Art and Design and Business and Technology requires a foundation in Liberal Arts courses.